-Chef Tim Keller started cooking at age five when his family’s French foreign exchange student taught him how to make crepes.
+Harry & David Executive Chef Tim Keller started cooking at age five when his family’s French foreign exchange student taught him how to make crepes.
 He’s not sure if he fell in love with the crepes or the girl, but it began his profession.
-Keller cooked professionally for 28 years before settling down at Harry & David, where he is the resident Executive Chef.
+Keller cooked professionally for 28 years before arriving at Harry & David.
 We asked him to share a few of his menu planning tips.

 Q What is your first step in planning a menu?

 TK I’m incredibly visual.
 I ask the person what the colors will be, how formal the dress will be, time of day, time of year, to get a feel for the overall mood of the event.
 With any event, it’s really about the mood and how the food can enhance that.
 I visualize how every dish will look by visualizing the ingredients.